atlanticwave-sdx/pce/README.md

 of hops, packet loss, etc.) how do we find the right path between the given nodes?

+See [background](./docs/README.md) for a description of the approach.

 ## Using PCE

 PCE's API is still evolving.
 With that caveat, and omitting some